 Practice experiences will build throughout the course and will include a variety of settings such as hospitals, nursing homes, community placements and the independent / voluntary care sector.
 There will be opportunities to learn with other fields of nursing and other health related disciplines.
 At the end of the third year you may opt to undertake a placement overseas.

-By successfully achieving all components of the BNurs (Hons) Mental Health you will be entitled to register with the NMC as a Nurse.
+By successfully achieving all components of the BNurs (Hons) Mental Health Nursing you will be entitled to register with the Nursing and Midwifery Council (NMC) as a Nurse.

 “The support network that is provided is tremendous and there is always someone to help out, no matter how late in the day it is”.
-Student Nurse.

 “Employment opportunities are available in a variety of NHS, voluntary and private mental health services that include: acute inpatient services, crisis resolution services, child and adolescent services, older age services, assertive outreach, forensic mental health care and services focusing on the implementation of a recovery model when working with those with enduring mental health needs.”
-Practice Placement Manager (2010)

-Mental health nurses work in a variety of diverse settings caring for children, adolescents, adults of working age and older people who are experiencing problems in the way that they think, feel or behave.
+Mental Health nurses work in a variety of diverse settings caring for children, adolescents, adults of working age and older people who are experiencing problems in the way that they think, feel or behave.
 This can have a significant effect on their relationships, their work and their quality of life.
 The work of a mental health nurse involves helping these people to recover from their illness or to come to terms with it in order to maximise their life potential.
 Mental health nurses work alongside many other professionals including social workers, psychiatrists, psychologists, occupational therapists, and GPs to plan and deliver person – centred care.

 Registered Nurses continue to study after they have qualified, often in a specialist area, as they develop their career path within the UK or working abroad.

-As a Registered Nurse you will:
+As a Registered Mental Health Nurse you will: